Datirsayali12/pythonproject/README.md

 # Python Basic Projects

 Welcome to the Python Basic Projects repository!
 This repository contains a collection of simple Python projects covering various topics such as GUI applications, games, and utility scripts.
-Each project focuses on a specific concept or skill to help beginners learn Python programming.

 ## Projects Included